Jiayi-Pan/Jiayi-Pan/README.md

 ### Hi there 👋

 Nice to meet you!
 This is Jiayi.
-I am an incoming PhD student at Berkeley AI Research, and will be finishing my undergrad study at UMich/SJTU.
+I am a first-year PhD student at Berkeley AI Research.
+I am interested in Language X Robots/Vision stuff.

 For more, see you on [my homepage](https://jiayipan.me) :)